Reduced Loop Quantization with four Klein-Gordon Scalar Fields as Reference Matter: Introduction

-\item{\underline{Step 2: Dynamics of the Observables on the Reduced Phase Space}} \\ As a second step we have to derive the dynamics for the constructed observables.
-Since by definition they Poisson commute with the Hamiltonian and spatial diffeomorphism constraints their dynamics is no longer generated by the canonical ADM Hamiltonian.
-This is also called the problem of time in the context of general relativity.
-We will denote the generator of the dynamics of the observables physical Hamiltonian because, as we will discuss below, it has similar properties than the Hamiltonian in unconstrained systems. \item{\underline{Step 3: Reduced Phase Space Quantization}} \\ Finally, given the reduced phase space, we want to obtain the corresponding quantum theory via canonical quantization.
+\item{\underline{Step 3: Reduced Phase Space Quantization}} \\ Finally, given the reduced phase space, we want to obtain the corresponding quantum theory via canonical quantization.
 For this purpose the algebra of observables needs to be computed and one has to find representations thereof.
 In general the algebra of observables can be more complicated than the corresponding kinematical algebra.
 However, for the existing models as well as for the model discussed here, the chosen reference matter has the feature that the associated algebra of observables is isomorphic to the kinematical algebra.
 Hence, to find a representation of this algebra, that corresponds to finding the physical Hilbert space, is not more difficult than quantizing the kinematical theory.
-Furthermore, we are only interested in those representations for which the dynamics encoded in the physical Hamiltonian, can be implemented as a well defined operator on the physical Hilbert space. \end{itemize} ~\\ The paper is structured as follows: \\ In section \ref{s2} we will discuss a model that includes four Klein-Gordon scalar fields and we will derive its corresponding reduced phase space.
-Furthermore, we will discuss the associated dynamics of the observables and we will show that the resulting physical Hamiltonian cannot be quantized using loop quantum gravity techniques.
+Furthermore, we are only interested in those representations for which the dynamics encoded in the physical Hamiltonian, can be implemented as a well defined operator on the physical Hilbert space. \end{itemize} The paper is structured as follows: \\ In section \ref{s2} we will discuss a model that includes four Klein-Gordon scalar fields and we perform the first two steps of the reduced quantization program in section \ref{s22} and \ref{s23} because as mentioned above the physical Hamiltonian obtained in the second step cannot be quantized using loop quantum gravity techniques.
+We discuss the latter result in section \ref{s24}.
 In section \ref{s3} we will generalize the four Klein-Gordon scalar field model by adding in addition three more scalar fields.
-As we will show this model becomes a second class constraint model and the reduction with respect to the second class constraints results in a model with one ordinary and three generalized additional scalar fields whose dynamics can be quantized using standard loop quantum gravity methods.
+As we will show for this generalized model the reduced quantization program can be completed.
+After an analysis of the dynamics of the generalized model in section \ref{s31} the steps 1 and 2 of the reduced quantization can be found in section \ref{s32} and \ref{s33} respectively.
+In section \ref{s34} we present the technical details of step 3 involving the regularization and quantization of the physical Hamiltonian operator of the generalized model.
+Finally in section \ref{s4} we summarize our results and conclude.
+In addition we have moved longer calculations into the appendix.
+This involves a comparison between the reduced model and a corresponding gauge fixed model along the lines of the discussion in appendix H of \cite{Giesel:2007wi}, as well as details about the construction of the observables and some details on the stability analysis of the constraints in the generalized model.